 There are several levels of Coaching Accreditation with all requiring a Working with Children Check.
 Below is a quick summary of each of the courses delivered and endorsed by Basketball WA.
 Please refer to the Coach Education link above for more information.

-Community Coach (Formerly LO): This is the introductory level course which is designed to cover General Principles of Coaching while encompassing basketball specific fundamentals and exploring the role of the coach.
+Community Coach (Level O): This is the introductory level course which is designed to cover General Principles of Coaching while encompassing basketball specific fundamentals and exploring the role of the coach.
 Candidates must be at least be turning 13 years of age in the year of the course enrolled and no specific basketball background is required.
 Club coaches, parents, teachers and secondary students with an interest in sports coaching are ideally suited for this course.

 Typically, coaches in representative’s sides such as WABL should have this level of accreditation as a minimum.